HolyFireGames/Content-PHP-SDK/README.md

 Including the raw 'content' data allows you to build out the HTML any way you wish.

-No CSS is included with thesuggested HTML, therefore you will need to add the styling to the HTML yourself.
+No CSS is included with the suggested HTML, therefore you will need to add the styling to the HTML yourself.